lksoft/MailCommon/Readme.md

 			return SISSwizzleTypeNormal;
 		}
 		return SISSwizzleTypeNone;
-	} ivarsPassingTest:nil toClass:SISClassFromString(@"MessageViewer") usingPrefix:MySwizzlePrefix withDebugging:YES];
+	} toClass:SISClassFromString(@"MessageViewer") usingPrefix:MySwizzlePrefix withDebugging:YES];

-The `ivarsPassingTest:` part functions the same way, just with iVar names.
-If the block is nil then no iVars will be added to the class, which is different than the `methodsPassingTest:` part, which will swizzle methods that are found in the target class and add all of the others.

-#### `+(Class)makeSubclassOf:(Class)baseClass usingClassName:(NSString *)subclassName` & </br>`+(Class)makeSubclassOf:(Class)baseClass usingClassName:(NSString*)subclassName addIvarsPassingTest:(MCC_PREFIXED_NAME(AddIvarFilterBlock))testBlock`
+#### `+(Class)makeSubclassOf:(Class)baseClass` {#makeSubclassOf}

-These two methods are used to make a provider an actual subclass of another class, using the name that you provide.
-The second variation will add any iVars to the subclass that is created.
-Note that the behavior of these two is different than `+swizzle` in that if the ivar block is nil then **all** iVars will be added automatically.
-These will also add implementations for all defined properties automatically.
+This method is used to make a provider an actual subclass of another class.
+The name of the class to be added is the same as with `+swizzle`, so if your provider class name is `CoolClass_CCP` and assuming the default separator, then the subclass created would be named `CoolClass`.
+This will also add implementations for all defined properties automatically.

+This method will also setup a `forwardInvocation:` method for the subclass created that with assert if you call `[super someMethodName]` inside the subclass directly.
+The reason for this is that you almost never really want that.
+The `super` of your subclass is always `MCC_PREFIXED_NAME(Swizzle)` and not the baseClass that you wanted to subclass.
+The exception to this is `dealloc` for which there is an implementation that **will** call the correct dealloc for you.

+This `forwardInvocation:` however gives us the opportunity to do something experimental and potentially cool, but **it has not been tried in production code yet**!
+If you add a `GCC_PREPROCESSOR_DEFINITIONS` build setting for `MCC_USE_EXPERIMENTAL_SUPER_OVERRIDE` (it just needs to be defined, no specific value is required), then the `forwardInvocation:` will actually allow you to then use `[super someMethodName]` just as you would expect.
+Which makes for nice pretty code. **_HOWEVER_**, be forewarned that this is **EXPERIMENTAL** and certainly has not been optimized for any can of method calls that will be happening a lot.
+It could be great for classes that do not have a lot of instances and just have a couple of methods that call the super.
+Scott Morrison of [Indev Software](http://indev.ca) also provided this experimental piece of code.

+In any case, you should probably use the macros `SUPER(…)` or `SUPER_SELECTOR(SEL, …)` in most cases to call to super from a subclass.

-#### `+(void)swizzlePropertiesToClass:(Class)targetClass`
+#### `+(void)swizzlePropertiesToClass:(Class)targetClass` {#swizzleProperties}

-This method is called by the `+makeSubclassOf` & `+swizzle` methods and you can call it independently as well.
+This method is called by the `+makeSubclassOf:` & `+swizzle` methods and you can call it independently as well.
 It finds all properties defined for the caller (the provider) and will create implementations for those methods in the `targetClass`, unless the implementations already exist, then it will leave those alone.

+**_Please Note_**

+For the property swizzling to not break everything though, you need to add each property as `@dynamic propName;` inside your implementation unless you provide both methods.
+If you don't, **ALL** of the properties of the class that _you are swizzling_ can have undefined results!
+This is definitely an issue when building with Xcode 5 and may not be noticed in 4, but using `@dynamic` is a good idea, since you **are** providing the implementations after compile time.